 He acted as leading junior for a major charity Refugee Action in their intervention in MK, where it was successfully contended that the risk of Article 3 ill-treatment and breach of EU law meant that the Government's policy on asylum support for subsequent claims was unlawful.
 Other cases included establishing that asylum support appeals were covered by the fair trial guarantees in Article 6.

-Beyond casework, he is heavily involved in campaigning on community care and health issues as Senior Vice Chair of the Spinal Injuries Association (SIA), most of whose members are paralysed and many of whom are support by community care or NHS Continuing Healthcare.
-As Chair of the Programmes Committee, he oversees SIA’s services, including health and rehab services, its advocacy on behalf of members, especially relating to care and NHS services, and its public affairs work on health and care issues.
+Beyond casework, he is heavily involved in campaigning on community care and health issues.
+He is an elected Board Trustee of the Spinal Injuries Association (SIA), most of whose members are paralysed and many of whom are support by community care or NHS Continuing Healthcare.
+As Senior Vice Chair and Chair of the Programmes Committee from 2021-2023, he oversaw SIA’s services, including health and rehab services, its advocacy on behalf of members, especially relating to care and NHS services, and its public affairs work on health and care issues.